johnreyes96/grammar-dijo/README.md

-# Compiler DiJo
+# Grammar DiJo
-Compiler of a fictitious language (DiJo).
+Grammar of a fictitious language (DiJo).